hjs-spec/.github/profile/README.md

 Internet-Draft documents are provided under the IETF Trust Legal Provisions and BCP 78 / BCP 79.

-Code, schemas, examples, validators, and test artifacts are provided under the license stated in each repository.
+Code, schemas, examples, validators, SDKs, CLI tools, and test artifacts are provided under the license stated in each repository.

 See individual repositories for implementation-specific licensing terms.